ronaksj/ATM-management-system/README.md

 # ATM System - Object Oriented Design

-- This is implenetation of console based ATM system using Java.
-It provides functionalities to Bank User like withdraw and deposte money to his/her bank account.
+- This is implementation of console-based ATM system using Java.
+It provides functionalities to Bank User like withdraw and deposit money to his/her bank account.

 - User can first Register or Login by providing full name, account number, password , username .